n-sankell/devops-final-ns/README.md

 The developers in this project won't be able to push to the main branch, instead create a feature branch and make a pull-request to the main branch.

+Before you push code, run the tests with ./gradlew test and ./gradlew integrationTest to see if everything is working.
+The gradle test tasks is configured to streamline your testing.

 When code gets pushed to GitHub, all Unit tests and a Checkstyle test gets performed.
 Make sure to write clean and well formatted code, checkstyle has a maximum of 5 warnings, otherwise you cannot merge with the main branch.